 Representative Type 1, Type 2, and Mixed-Effect Chemicals With Acute Local Effects on the Respiratory Tract

-Initial exposure to type 1 agents causes sneezing, coughing, and laryngospasm (eye irritation can also occur).
+Type 1 agents initially cause sneezing, coughing, and laryngospasm (eye irritation can also occur).
 Patients with airway obstruction have hoarseness, wheezing, and inspiratory stridor.
-With a high dose of a type 1 agent, chest tightness or shortness of breath may subsequently develop as a result of incipient pulmonary edema.
+With a high dose of a type 1 agent, chest tightness or shortness of breath may subsequently develop as a herald of pulmonary edema.

 With type 2 agents, symptoms and signs are usually delayed several hours following exposure.
 Patients initially complain of chest tightness or shortness of breath.
 Physical findings may be minimal except for rare expiratory crackles and dullness to percussion.
 Time of onset is shorter with higher doses; development of dyspnea within 4 h of exposure suggests a potentially lethal dose.

-Clinical diagnosis is used to recognize exposure and distinguish type of damage (not necessarily the type of agent, because both types can cause similar effects depending upon the dose).
+Clinical diagnosis is used to recognize exposure and distinguish type of damage (not necessarily the precise agent).
 Patients with an initially noisy chest and prominent symptoms are presumed to have type 1 involvement (large airways).
 Delayed onset of shortness of breath with a relatively quiet chest suggests type 2 damage.
 Although a high dose of type 2 agent may initially cause coughing, sneezing, and wheezing, these signs typically decrease over time; the patient then appears well until developing progressive shortness of breath.